18 Best Knowledge Management Software [+ Free Options]

 Pricing: $15 per month for the Lite Plan

-best knowledge management systems: Hiver
+knowledge management software: Hiver

-Key Features:
+Key Features

-• Self-service knowledge base with easy implementation
+• Self-service knowledge base with easy implementation.

-• Centralized hosting for all articles, guides, and other resources
+• Centralized hosting for all articles, guides, and other resources.

-• Tons of integrations including Gmail, live chat, and more
+• Tons of integrations, including Gmail, live chat, and more.

 8. Scribe